allbabel/composable/rfcs/0006-picasso-runtime-upgrades.md

 It is helpful if the reader understands *nix [substitute user](https://en.wikipedia.org/wiki/Sudo) operation.

-Document is not intentended to described detailed specificaitons of quality gates.
+This document is not intentended to described detailed specificaitons of quality gates.

-Document specifies relevant domains and stakeholders and teams, but not names exactly what communication channel these would use as communicaiton medium.
+The Document specifies relevant domains and stakeholders and teams, but doesn't name exactly what communication channel these would use as communication medium.

 ## Constraints